 From its inception in 1936, around 200,000 enemies of the National Socialist Weltanschauung and so-called ‘people’s community’ (Volksgemeinschaft) would pass through the gates of this Nazi concentration camp.
 The iconic ‘Arbeit Macht Frei’ lettering, a mocking gesture designed to send the message that with good behaviour and dedication to reform the prisoners would be granted their freedom – where the only freedom guaranteed was death.

-Around half of the individuals who would pass through the gates of the camp would perish over the nine miserable years of its operation.
+Around half of the individuals who would pass through these gates and enter this camp would perish over the nine miserable years of its operation.

 From the gated entrance to the camp at Tower A, to the isolation barracks, the special prison, the infirmary, kitchen, and industrial yard – used for executions – this camp would be designed with one purpose in mind, to ensure the forced subjugation of the prisoners.
 And to create a geometry of terror – ensuring that the minimal amount of pressure applied could result in the maximum amount of pain and control.

-Beyond its simple role as a detention facility – where unlike a normal prison, the prisoners were denied due process and the right to a fair trial but rather apprehend and incarcerated into protective custody (Schutzhaft) – Sachenhausen would also serve as a proving ground for the hundreds of perpetrators who would find gainful employment with the Nazi regime.
+Beyond its unassuming facade as a detention facility – where unlike a normal prison, the prisoners were denied due process and the right to a fair trial but rather apprehend and incarcerated into protective custody (Schutzhaft) – Sachenhausen would also serve as a proving ground for the hundreds of perpetrators who would find gainful employment with the Nazi regime.

-A system that would seem men like Karl Otto Koch, the camp’s first commandant, and Rudolf Höss, who would serve as administrator of prisoners’ property.
-Both men would advance their careers through the SS concentration camp hierarchy, with Koch continuing to attain the commandant position at Buchenwald, while Höss would become the longest standing commandant at Auschwitz – overseeing the implementation of the industrial mass killing process using Zyklon B gas at the camp.
+A system that would seek out and reward men like Karl Otto Koch, the camp’s second Commandant, and Rudolf Höss, who would serve as Administrator of prisoners’ property.
+Both men would advance their careers through the SS concentration camp hierarchy, with Koch continuing to attain the Commandant position at Buchenwald, while Höss would become the longest standing Commandant at Auschwitz – overseeing the implementation of the industrial mass killing process using Zyklon B gas at the camp.

-Unlike the early detention facilities opened in Nazi Germany following Hitler’s seizure of power in 1933, the later camps such as Sachsenhausen would fall under the administration of Adolf Hitler’s personal bodyguard and the ideological force of the Schutzstaffel (SS) – headed by Heinrich Himmler.
-While Himmler was known to visit the facilities and take a hands on approach to overseeing the implementation of the Nazi plans, there is no evidence that Hitler ever stepped foot in Sachsenhausen – or any of the concentration camps.
+Unlike the early detention facilities opened in Nazi Germany following Hitler’s seizure of power in 1933, the later camps, such as Sachsenhausen would fall under the administration of Adolf Hitler’s personal bodyguard and the ideological force of the Schutzstaffel (SS) – headed by Heinrich Himmler.

-SS jurisdiction over the camps, such as Sachsenhausen, would mean that prisoners would be utilised for labour – or “Annihilation through work” as stated by Himmler.
-Beyond the triangle-shaped layout of the central part of Sachsenhausen, this facility also included several subcamps and factories where prisoner labour would be utilised.
-Notably the aircraft manufacturer, Heinkel, was a major user of Sachsenhausen labour, as were AEG and Siemens.
+SS jurisdiction over the camps, such as Sachsenhausen, would mean that prisoners would be systematically worked to death – or “Annihilated through work” as stated by Himmler.
+As beyond the triangle-shaped layout of the central part of Sachsenhausen, this facility also included several subcamps and factories where prisoners would be exploited of their most valuable resource – their labour.
+With several prominent German companies taking advantage of this situation: including aircraft manufacturer, Heinkel, as well as AEG and Siemens.

-Although built by the Nazi, the camp would be liberated and inherited by the Soviets in 1945 – only to be reopened as an NKVD/KGB detention camp for political prisoners and inmates sentenced by Soviet Military Tribunals.
+Although conceived by the Nazis, the camp would be liberated and inherited by the Soviets in 1945 – only to be reopened as an NKVD/KGB detention camp for political prisoners and inmates sentenced by Soviet Military Tribunals.
 Some 60,000 people would be interned here over five years, at the largest of three special camps in the Soviet Occupation Zone.